Dev7ex/MultiWorld/README.md

   receive-update-message: true
   # Should the auto-game-mode per world work?
   auto-game-mode-enabled: true
+  # Should MultiWorld connect the worlds with each other via the registered data?
+  world-link-enabled: true
   # Should you be able to enter Nether/End worlds with the command /world telport <Player> <World>
   access-nether-world-via-command: true
   access-end-world-via-command: true
   # Standard values for new worlds
   defaults:
     normal-world: world
+    end-world: world_the_end
+    nether-world: world_nether
     load-auto: false
     difficulty: PEACEFUL
     game-mode: SURVIVAL
     pvp-enabled: true
     spawn-animals: true
     spawn-monsters: true
+    spawn-entities: true
+    receive-achievements: true
     end-portal-accessible: true
     nether-portal-accessible: true
     whitelist-enabled: false